andy-le-rmh/CleanWorkstations/README.md

 ## NVIDIA DRIVERS ##
 > [!WARNING]
-> Older versions of NVIDIA drivers does not work.
+> Older versions of NVIDIA drivers does not work for browser hardware accelleration.
 Can test this by going to Youtube and try to play a video.
 > `31.0.15.2727` `23/11/2022` is known to **not** work - which is the version supplied in the IT Clean image.